Moto Service Station

 None of the franchises at Pease Pottage service station are particularly easy to get hold of by phone or email.
 This may not be accidental.

 Officially, the service station’s phone number is 01293 562852.
-We have heard plenty of stories of people who have tried ringing this number — whether to complain about a parking ‘fine’, to enquire about some lost property, or, in one case, to ask for CCTV or ANPR footage to be supplied to the police after a theft — all without success.
+We have heard stories of people who have tried ringing this number — whether to complain about a parking ‘fine’, to enquire about some lost property, or, in one case, to ask for CCTV or ANPR images to be supplied to the police after a theft — all without success.

 If you need to contact the Pease Pottage service station and you find that no-one answers the phone, your best bet is to contact Moto’s head office on 01525 873933.

-For a wider selection of shops as well as toilets and adequate parking, go to Broadfield in Crawley, just over one mile away.
-There used to be a petrol station close to the shops in Broadfield, but it closed in 2012.
+For a wider selection of shops as well as toilets, adequate parking, and a petrol station, go to Broadfield in Crawley, just over one mile away.
+The petrol station in Broadfield, which is tucked away behind the shopping parade, is noticeably cheaper than the one at Pease Pottage services.

 From the M23/A23 roundabout at junction 11, follow the signs for the A264 towards Horsham.
-At the first roundabout, take Tollgate Hill, the second exit (right) into Broadfield (see the map above).
+At the first roundabout, take Tollgate Hill, the third exit (right) into Broadfield.
 Be aware that although Tollgate Hill looks like a 50- or 60-mph road, the limit is actually 30, and there are sometimes radar traps.
 At the first roundabout on this road, either

 - go straight on (Coachman’s Drive), then go over one more roundabout, and the shops are signposted about fifty yards along to your left, on Pelham Place;

 - or go left (Creasy’s Drive), then follow the road to a roundabout where you will see the shops on your right.
-Go straight on to reach the petrol station and car park on Pelham Place.
+Go straight on to reach the car park on Pelham Place.

 The photograph gallery includes some pictures of the building of the Pease Pottage service station.